hotmic-wp/hotmic-media-player-ios/README.md

 ### Share Delegate

-To support sharing text from inside the HotMic experience if the stream does not already have share text, you can implement the HMMediaPlayerShareDelegate protocol.
+To support share functionality if the stream does not already have share text, you can implement the `HMMediaPlayerShareDelegate` protocol.
 If you do not implement this delegate, no text will be shared when the stream does not have share text.

 ```swift
 HMMediaPlayer.shareDelegate = self
 ```

 When the stream is loaded, the following function is called to get the share text for the stream if it does not already have share text.
-Provide a success result with a String or nil if there’s no text available to share.
-Provide a failure result with an Error if one occurred.
+Provide a success result with a `String` or `nil` if there’s no text available to share.
+Provide a failure result with an `Error` if one occurred.

 ```swift
 func getStreamShareText(streamID: String, completion: @escaping (Result<String?, Error>) -> Void) {